Students Rights and Responsibilities Handbook

 Immunizations

 TTSD works with local county public health departments to ensure children are up to date on their vaccines according to Oregon law.
-Required immunizations include vaccines against tetanus, whooping cough, polio, chickenpox, measles, mumps, rubella, hepatitis B, hepatitis A, and Hib (for children under five).
+Required immunizations include vaccines against tetanus, whooping cough, polio, chickenpox, measles, mumps, rubella, hepatitis B, hepatitis A, and Hib (for children under 5).
 Proof of immunization must be presented prior to enrollment in school or within 30 days of transferring to the District.
-Students not in compliance with these immunization requirements will be excluded from school beginning February 19, 2025, and may not return to school until their immunizations have been completed.
+Students not in compliance with these immunization requirements will be excluded from school beginning February 25, 2026, and may not return to school until their immunizations have been completed.

 For more details or specific forms, visit ttsdschools.org or contact your child's school office.